Linda has experience with many home improvement projects. She likes to share her organization, storage and house-cleaning tips.

-4. Clean Your Cleaning Implements
+4. Cleaning Implements

 Don’t forget to cleanse your cleaning tools.
 Rags, buckets, and mops should be cleaned after each use.
 Keep your rubber gloves on and use hot water to hose off brooms, mop heads, and brushes.
 Disinfect sponges and rags by popping them in the microwave for a few seconds to blast away bacteria.
 Clean your vacuum filter and removable parts.
 Regular cleaning and maintenance will extend its life and cut down on household allergens like dust, pet hair, and dander.

 Take a peek at your doors, doorknobs, and switch plates.
 They’re used and abused on a daily basis.
 It’s no wonder they’re considered some of the dirtiest surfaces in the home.
 On close inspection, you’ll probably notice a slight haze or discoloration around the edges of your doors and door frames, as well as on the doorknobs and switch plates.
 Wipe them down with a grease-cutting cleaner, and you’ll immediately see and feel the difference.

 6. Medicine Cabinets

 This is one area we typically only tidy up when we’re getting ready to move.
 As a result, the medicine cabinet is a repository for clutter and dust.
 Once every six months, throw away expired toiletries.
 Properly dispose of old medication via community events to avoid contaminating the local landfill and water supply.
 Wipe down the inside of the cabinet with a damp cloth and reorganize your items.